No upcoming events at this time

 The founding Rotary club in Yakima, YAKIMA ROTARY CLUB is more often referred to as “DOWNTOWN ROTARY”, most likely because from the very beginning the club was populated with the city’s downtown business and community leaders.
-With over 320 members on average, the club is the largest Rotary Club in its District made up of 30 clubs, it is the 31st largest club in the WORLD!
-Only two other clubs in Washington State are larger- Seattle and Tacoma.
+With over 310 members on average, the club is the largest Rotary club in its District and the 31 st largest in the world!
+Only one other club in Washington State is larger – Seattle.

 Visiting guests to the weekly meetings, held every Thursday at Noon, are quite often stunned at how large a club it is for a city the size of Yakima.